lodatol/django-perobject-permission/README.md

 Rule Usage
 ==========

-We can use the decorator <i>object_permission_required</i>, it take 5 parameters:
+We can use the decorator <i>object_permission_required</i>; it take 5 parameters:
-* func: functional authorization constraint defined (eg. Post.can_see)
+* func: functional authorization constraint defined (eg. Post.can_see).
 * view_param_pk: The view parameter’s name to use for getting the primary key of the model (default: 'pk').
+Formally it is used for getting the instance on wich apply the function <i>func</i>.
 * login_url: If user isn't authenticated the login url were he can be log in.
 If none it points to default login url (default: None)
 * raise_exception: If must be raised a PermissionDenied when user isn't authorized (default: False)